pinobatch/hello-world/WSL_setup.md

     make 240pee.nes
     cp 240pee.nes ~/Desktop/

-The virtual machine may not include support for emulators or other graphical applications.
+The virtual machine may lack support for graphical applications.
 Install emulators in Windows to test the built ROMs.

  1. In File Explorer, open This PC > C:
  2. Create a folder called `emulators`